-Soon after you receive your first invoice and prior to your effective date, you will receive a welcome letter with your ID cards enclosed.
-Be sure to keep your cards in a safe place and take them with you to all your medical and pharmacy visits.
+Before your effective date, which is when your plan begins, you will receive a welcome letter and ID cards.
+We encourage you to keep your cards in a safe place and take them with you to all your medical and pharmacy visits.

-Ongoing Premium Payments / Invoices: Your monthly premium amount needs to be paid on or before the first of every month to ensure you have coverage.
-If you receive a premium tax credit (subsidy) from the Federal Government, you are responsible to pay the balance (after the subsidy has been applied to your total premium amount) to Community Health Options.
-You have the following payment options available to you:
+Monthly premium payments must be made on or before the first of every month to ensure coverage.
+If you receive a premium tax credit (subsidy) from the Federal Government, you are responsible for paying the balance (after the subsidy has been applied to your total premium amount) to Health Options.

-A Special Enrollment Period (SEP) is time outside of the annual Open Enrollment when you can sign up for health insurance if you have experienced a qualifying life event.
-The enrollment window is generally up to 60 days prior to the qualifying life event through 60 days after it.
+A Special Enrollment Period (SEP) is time outside of the annual Open Enrollment that you may be eligible to enroll in health insurance or to change your plan.
+For example, common qualifying life events could include a new baby, marriage, or becoming a Maine resident.
+The enrollment window is generally up to 60 days before the qualifying life event through 60 days after it.
+More information on Special Enrollment Period eligibility can be found at CoverME.gov.

 If you believe you have overpaid your monthly health insurance premiums, contact Member Services at (855) 624-6463.